A SchemeWise Counsellor may be able to help ... if you answered YES to any of the above!

 Life is about learning.
 Life is about growing.
 But sometimes its hard to do either if you don’t know what to look for, how to start, or even what questions to ask?
 This is where counselling can help.

-Counselling is the central way most people access a therapeutic service to do self-work.
-Work focused on their their needs, their experiences, and helping each and every individual develop the personal capacity they need in their personal circumstances, with the goal of assisting them to move to the next level of their lives.
+Counselling is the central way most people access a therapeutic service to therfore do 'self' work.
+Work focused on their needs, their experiences, and helping each and every individual develop the personal capacity they need in their personal circumstances, and assisting them to move to the next level of their lives.

 SchemeWise Counsellors can help with: